bamcis-io/CloudEndure/README.md

 # CloudEndure

+*This project is no longer being maintained.
+AWS has acquired CloudEndure and it is now two native AWS services, [AWS Elastic Disaster Recovery](https://aws.amazon.com/disaster-recovery/) and [AWS Application Migration Service](https://aws.amazon.com/application-migration-service/), supported with their SDKs/CLI.*

 I developed this module when working at a former job when we were using CloudEndure a lot to do migrations for a customer.
 That was in 2016/2017.
 I just rewrote this whole module, it is now an alpha release.
 Please test, submit issues, PRs, etc.

 ## Information